Azure/autorest/Documentation/clients-error.md

     var response = ex.Response;
 }
 ```
-Many service operations have service specific error data, use the `HttpOperationException<T>` class to access this data:
+Many services define models for error conditions.
+Use the `HttpOperationException<T>` class to access the specific error type:
 ```csharp
 try
 {